 Creating barista-style coffee in the comfort of your home requires a blend of technique and attention.
 I'll go over the step-by-step procedure below to help you prepare those exquisite barista-style coffee drinks.

 Start with freshly roasted, high-quality coffee beans.
 Opt for beans that suit your preferred taste profile, whether light, medium, or dark roast.
 The bean quality will affect the outcome of your coffee brewing.
-There are plenty of top-grade Australian coffee beans that you can buy online.
+You can buy plenty of top-grade Australian coffee beans online.

 Your coffee's best mate?
 A fresh grind.
 Grind those beans just before you’re ready to brew.
-Consistency is key, so using a burr grinder is your best bet.
-And remember, the type of drink you're after will dictate your grind size – think finer for espresso and a tad coarser for your regular drip coffee.
+Consistency is key, so using a burr grinder is ideal.
+Remember, the type of drink you want will dictate your grind size; think finer for espresso and a tad coarser for your regular drip coffee.

 - Ensure your machine is preheated and properly calibrated.